 Back on June 19th, 2011, I posted an article about how the Hawaiian legislature elected a new King and the turmoil and revolution that vote actually started.
-The article is titled: When King Kalakaua Needed U.S. Marines in 1874
+The article is titled: When King Kalakaua Needed U.S. Marines in 1874.

-Over the years, while I get a lot of email about most of what I write, this article has generated a lot of e-mail.
+Over the years, while I get a lot of emails about most of what I write, this article has generated a lot of emails.
 Much of it was absolutely great and I can only say thanks for the great words of encouragement.
 I'm very happy that you like my work.
 While that is more the case than not, others are not very nice.
 But being honest, I sort of expected that when I wrote something that I knew some folks just don't want to hear.

 I knew that some of the responses would not be what I hoped.
 But while that's the case, I didn't expect people to write things that I can hardly believe.
-And frankly, some people have actually wrote me saying that I made up the whole thing to discredit the Kingdom of Hawaii for some reason.
-Some have written saying that I'm simply trying to rewrite history, and that my article is a work of fiction.
+And frankly, some people have actually written me saying that I made up the whole thing to discredit the Kingdom of Hawaii for some reason.
+Some have written saying that I'm simply trying to rewrite history and that my article is a work of fiction.

 To those out there saying that I made up the story, no I didn't make it up!
 I'm simply not that creative.
 I could never create the treachery and deceit, the power grabs, the turncoats, the coup after coup.
-I'm not able to disregard of real honest and factual events that took place like those who only focus on things that meet their agenda.
+I'm not able to disregard real honest and factual events that took place like those who only focus on things that meet their agenda.

 For me, I have no agenda when it comes to reporting history.
 Whether it's exploring the truth using available evidence to support what did or did not take place with people or places in the Old West or other periods of American history, I like my history real and supported by fact and not unsubstantiated myth.
 It don't like trying to connect the dots using conjecture that's not supported with hard facts.

 As for those saying that I'm trying to rewrite Hawaiian history, you're a fool if you think so!
 I simply report history with as much of an objective eye as one can have.
 I love history and hate those who try to rewrite it.
 I see history as our best form of education.
-So really, why would I want to rewrite what took place when I love it's lessons and love what it teaches us about ourselves.
+So really, why would I want to rewrite what took place when I love its lessons and what it teaches us about ourselves.

 My interest in history goes back to when my grandfather would tell me stories about the way things once were, how people did things, about old technologies, how the blending of cultures took place, the way people fought to survive during tough times, and how people did things for others.
-I admire those people because of what made them who they were -- they ethics, morals, their will to prevail.
+I admire those people because of what made them who they were -- their ethics, morals, and their will to prevail.

 I was called all sorts of things when I wrote about Wild Bill Hickok ambushing David McCanles.
 I was told that Wyatt Earp couldn't have been a pimp, and arrested as a pimp at the time when many say he was supposed to be a Buffalo Hunter.
 I was told that I had to be wrong about Doc Holliday being a bad shot or when I said that Tom Horn's hanging was nothing special.
-I can deal with name callers.
+I can deal with name-callers.
 They mean very little to me.
 What I hate are those who rewrite history to benefit themselves or their cause.

 Like it or not, it is a historical fact that as a result of the Hawaiian government's request, two Marine Detachments were landed to restore order to the rioting in Honolulu.
 It is just the truth that American Marines fought a rebellion instituted by the opposition candidate there, restored order, took over the government, and after a few weeks of being in complete control of the Hawaiian government actually handed it back to the Hawaiian monarchy and assisted with the orderly coronation of King David Kalakaua in 1874.